ghaBBster/ghaBBster.github.io/about.md

 - **Hands-on practice:** Daily analysis on different malware types
 - **Certification prep:** Start preparing for entry-level certification
 - **Conference attendance:** Attend local security meetup

 ---

-## Motivation and Perspectives

-### Why I Chose This Field

-Always interested in cybersecurity, fascinated by reverse engineering process.
-Love the intellectual puzzle-solving aspect.

-### What I Enjoy Most

-- The moment when I finally understand how obfuscated code works
-- Satisfaction from successful unpacking
-- Team collaboration and knowledge sharing

-### Current Interests

-- Studying evolution of modern malware families
-- Reading threat intelligence reports
-- Following security researchers on Twitter

-### Long-term Vision

-- **In 1 year:** Want to become confident junior analyst
-- **In 2-3 years:** Specialize in advanced persistent threats or mobile malware analysis

-### Readiness to Grow

-Understand I'm at the very beginning of the learning curve, but motivated to continue development.
-Ready to invest time in continuous learning and practice.

----

-## Additional Activities

-### Community Involvement

-- Participate in local CTF events (mainly learning experience so far)
-- Read malware analysis blogs and Twitter feeds
-- Started keeping personal learning journal

-### Side Projects

-- Setting up home lab for personal practice
-- Planning to create malware analysis blog to document learning journey
-- Experimenting with different analysis tools and techniques

----

-## Conclusion

-Although experience is still limited, I'm motivated to continue learning and development in this fascinating field.
-Ready to take on challenges and grow as a professional under the guidance of an experienced team.

----